oracle/terraform-provider-oci/website/docs/d/redis_redis_cluster.html.markdown

 * `primary_fqdn` - The fully qualified domain name (FQDN) of the API endpoint for the cluster's primary node.
 * `replicas_endpoint_ip_address` - The private IP address of the API endpoint for the cluster's replica nodes.
 * `replicas_fqdn` - The fully qualified domain name (FQDN) of the API endpoint for the cluster's replica nodes.
+* `security_attributes` - Security attributes for redis cluster resource.
+Each key is predefined and scoped to a namespace.
+For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
+Example: `{"Oracle-ZPR": {"MaxEgressCount": {"value": "42", "mode": "enforce"}}}`
 * `shard_count` - The number of shards in a sharded cluster.
 Only applicable when clusterMode is SHARDED.
 * `software_version` - The Oracle Cloud Infrastructure Cache engine version that the cluster is running.
 * `state` - The current state of the cluster.